LeandreBl/Subprocess/README.md

 # Subprocess
-A quick subprocess implementation in C++
+An asynchronous and synchronous subprocess implementation in C++

 `Creation of a simple subprocess, where we want to redirect the standard output`
 ```cpp